DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

 of development, we are allowing for some incompatible API changes in the feature-locked parts of the API without releasing a version `1.0.0`.

+## Adding a new flight

+Refer to https://github.com/DataBiosphere/stairway for implementing a stairway flight.
+When a new flight is added, add a new Enum entry in service/src/main/java/bio/terra/workspace/common/logging/model/ActivityFlight.java.

+If the flight has `OperationType` `DELETE`, a flight might fail while the target is still deleted from the database.
+Check whether the target is deleted in the database and log a `DELETE` activity in `WorkspaceActivityLogHook`.

 ## Logging During Test Runs

 ### Seeing Log Output